nativefier/nativefier/API.md

     - Please note: On M1 Macs, unless an arm64 version of brew is used to install nodejs, the version installed will be an `x64` version run through Rosetta, and will result in an `x64` app being generated.
 If this is not desired, either specify `-a arm64` to build for M1, or re-install node with an arm64 version of brew.
 See https://github.com/nativefier/nativefier/issues/1089
 - Can be overridden by specifying one of: `ia32`, `x64`, `armv7l`, `arm64`.

+Note: careful to not conflate _platform_ with _architecture_.
+If you want for example a Linux or Mac build, it's `--platform` you are looking for.
+See its documentation for details.

 #### [conceal]

 ```